ChefPlex/security-program-playbooks/compliance-framework-reference.md

 - Annual penetration testing for internet-facing systems in the CDE
 - Quarterly vulnerability scans
 - Log retention: 12 months, 3 months immediately available
-- Annual compliance validation: SAQ (Self-Assessment Questionnaire) for smaller merchants, QSA (Qualified Security Assessor) audit for larger ones
+- Annual compliance validation: SAQ for smaller merchants, QSA audit for larger ones

 **What it means for TPMs:**